Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Homotopical Analysis of Cubical Diagrams

-\begin{proof}[Proof of Theorem \ref{thm:higher_dual_homotopy_excision}] It suffices to consider the case of left $\capO$-modules.
+\begin{proof} It suffices to consider the case of left $\capO$-modules.
 The argument is by induction on $|W|$.
 The case $|W|=2$ is verified by Theorem \ref{thm:dual_homotopy_excision}.
 Let $n\geq 3$ and assume the theorem is true for each $2\leq |W|< n$.
 Let's verify it remains true for $|W|=n$.

 It suffices to consider the special case where $\capX$ is a cofibration $W$-cube in $\LtO$.
 Consider the induced maps

 We want to show that $(**)$ is $k$-connected.
 Consider the $W$-cube $\capX':=\capX_{\capA_\mathrm{max}-\{W\}}$ in $\LtO$ and note that $(*)$ is isomorphic to the map